mzur/kirby-uniform/README.md

 ### validate

 Like [`required`](#required) but sending of the form will *not* fail if one of these fields is missing.
 Only if one of these fields contains invalid data the form will not be sent.

+### snippet

+The name of the email snippet to use from the `site/snippets/` directory of your site.
+See the `snippets` directory of this repo for example snippets.
+If you like to write your own snippet, you can use the `$data` array containing all the data of the form field including the 'private' properties like `_subject` that all start with a `_`.

 ## Functions